Paul Harris

 -

-Join your 20th District legislators for a virtual town hall!
+Join Your 20th District legislators for a virtual town hall!
 Mark your calendar!
-On March 25 at 6:30 p.m., Sen. John Braun, Rep. Peter Abbarno, and Rep. Ed Orcutt are hosting a virtual town hall to discuss important issues impacting the 20th District.
-This is your chance to hear updates, ask questions, and engage directly with your elected officials.
-When: March 25 at...
+On Monday, April 13, at 6:30 p.m., Sen. John Braun, Rep. Peter Abbarno, and Rep. Ed Orcutt are hosting a virtual town hall to discuss the 2026 legislative session and other important issues impacting the 20th District.
+This is your chance to hear updates, ask questions, and engage directly...
 Read more » -

 20th Legislative District